irina-b-dev/QIT_Quantum_uncertainty_relation_plot/README.md

 docker-compose up
 ```
 After this command python script should run automatically.
-Plots are available in int /plot folder.
+Plots are available in the /plot folder.